Happy Birthday, Chris Crutcher, born 17 July 1946

 - Being an outsider means not being heard, not having a voice.
 It means being treated as a second-class citizen, being diminished in the eyes of others.
 We have all felt this way at one time or another, but some feel it more consistently.

 - You put yourself out there in the truest way you can and hope others do the same.
 You’ll connect or you won’t, but you did what you could.

 - Racist thought and action says far more about the person they come from than the person they are directed at.

 - Comedy is tragedy standing on its head with its pants down.

-Crutcher is an American novelist and a family therapist.
-His books include Staying Fat for Sarah Byrnes, King of the Mild Frontier: An Ill-Advised Autobiography, and Deadline.
+Chris Crutcher is an American novelist and a family therapist.
+His books include Staying Fat for Sarah Byrnes, Deadline, and King of the Mild Frontier: An Ill-Advised Autobiography.
 He received the Margaret Edwards Award from the American Library Association in 2000 for his lifetime contribution in writing for teens.